rutar-academic/rutar.org/content/writing/how_to_build_a_personal_webpage_from_scratch.md

 ## Crash Course in HTML and CSS (with examples)
 I'm going to assume you know some basics of HTML and CSS.
-There are lots of tutorials online; you can find a decent one [here](https://html.com).
+There are lots of tutorials online; here is a [decent one](https://html.com).

+In my opinion, the best way to learn HTML and CSS is to start with a simple webpage (for example, this one!), download the content locally, and understand how everything works.

 ### Future steps
-In my opinion, the best way to learn HTML and CSS is to start with a simple webpage (for example, this one!), download the content locally, and understand how everything works.
 ## Deployment with Github and Cloudflare Pages
 ## Other miscellaneous topics
 ### custom domain setup